The algorithm came between people I loved.

 I don't mean that figuratively.

-Then I noticed it was happening to me too, and it had nothing to do with politics at all.
+Then I noticed it was happening to me too.

 I'd open Twitter to check one thing and look up forty minutes later, upset about things I hadn't been thinking about before I opened it.
 Not just more reactive in a general way but specifically worse at assuming the people around me were acting in good faith.
 I felt informed.
 I was being trained.

 That's when the willpower frame collapsed.
 I wasn't weak or undisciplined.
-The tools I'd been given were designed to feel like solutions while solving nothing.
+The tools I'd been given solved the surface problem, not the pattern.
 I was doing maintenance on a system that had no interest in being fixed.

 What hurts you is exactly what the platforms profit from.